RayAndrade/TheRayCode/CPP/Creational/Prototype/Show/script/page03.md

 This is a concrete class implementing the Prototype interface.
 It defines the clone method to return a copy of itself.

+Here, ConcretePrototype is derived from Prototype and has a member data.
+It overrides the clone() method to create and return a copy of itself, which leads to deep cloning.

+Also, it has a copy constructor which enables deep cloning.

 [page 4](./page04.md)